-Katherine Wang is an associate in the Privacy + Data Security Group of Morrison Foerster’s Boston office.
+Katherine Wang is an associate in the Data, Cyber + Privacy Group of Morrison Foerster’s Boston office.

 Katherine received her J.D. from the University of California, Berkeley, School of Law with a Law and Technology Certificate.
 She is a Certified Information Privacy Professional (CIPP/US) and Certified Information Privacy Manager (CIPM).
 Katherine received her B.A. in philosophy, magna cum laude and Phi Beta Kappa, from Wellesley College, where she conducted research on the intersection of law and emerging technologies at MIT Sloan School of Management.